FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-32.md

 ### November Filecoin Community Meetup

 The November Filecoin Community Meetup happened on November 16th.
-Catch up with the community and what’s been going on in the Filecoin ecosystem [here](https://www.youtube.com/watch?v=FghO20DdEgg) and stay tuned for more details on future meetups.
+Catch up with the community and what's been going on in the Filecoin ecosystem [on YouTube](https://www.youtube.com/watch?v=FghO20DdEgg) and stay tuned for more details on future meetups.

 ## Events